FXLV INVESTOR ALERT: Hagens Be - GuruFocus.com

 SAN FRANCISCO, Aug.
-01, 2022 (GLOBE NEWSWIRE) -- Hagens Berman urges F45 Training Holdings, Inc. (: FXLV) investors who suffered significant losses to submit your losses now.
+3, 2022 /PRNewswire/ -- Hagens Berman urges F45 Training Holdings, Inc. (NYSE: FXLV) investors who suffered significant losses to submit your losses now.

 Visit: www.hbsslaw.com/investor-fraud/FXLV